WebAssembly/design/AstSemantics.md

 The result type of `page_size` is `i32` for wasm32 and `i64` for wasm64.
 The
 result value of `page_size` is an unsigned integer which is a power of 2.

+The `page_size` value need not reflect the actual internal page size of the implementation; it just needs to be a value suitable for use with `resize_memory`.

 ## Local variables